 Don’t Miss: Understanding Smartphone Specs: The Camera

-Also, keep in mind that while a dual core CPU can perform twice as fast as a single core CPU, the rest of the chipset is not always capable of accepting instructions at such a speed.
+Also, keep in mind that while a dual-core CPU can perform twice as fast as a single core CPU, the rest of the chipset is not always capable of accepting instructions at such a speed.
 This potentially creates a bottleneck, and the effective performance boost can drop down to as low as 30%.

 Instruction Set Architecture

-The instruction set architecture, not to be confused with the physical architecture of a CPU, is a set of commands that determines how a computer’s software interacts with its hardware.
+The instruction set architecture, not to be confused with the physical architecture of a CPU, is a set of commands that determine how a computer’s software interacts with its hardware.
 At present, most phone manufacturers use one of the following two types:

 ARM: Most manufacturers prefer ARM for its lower power consumption without compromising on performance.
 ARM ships both 32bit (Cortex-A7, Cortex-A17, Cortex-A32) and 64bit cores (Cortex-A57, Cortex-A72, Cortex-A73).
 Also, manufacturers can design their own chips based on ARM architecture by obtaining a license.
 Qualcomm, for example, uses their own Krait architecture and the more recent Taipan architecture in their CPUs.